olliuhlbeck/sky-listings/README.md

 A simple fullstack setup with:

-- Frontend: React + TypeScript + TailwindCSS<br/>
+- Frontend: React, TypeScript, Vite and TailwindCSS
-- Backend: Node.js (TypeScript) & PostgreSQL database
+- Backend: Node.js (TypeScript) with a PostgreSQL database

 ## Getting Started